onqtam/headjack/docs/quotes_and_notes/PAPER_QUOTES.md

-> "If causal chains travel more far and wide, we also need to keep more broadly informed about the remote causes of those chains.
-So, although we may wish to limit our intake of information, ephemeralization forces us to pay attention to ever more data.
-The problem is that people have clear limits in the amount of information they can process.
-To use Simon’s well-known phrase, they have bounded rationality.
-The best known limitation is the "magical number" that governs short-term memory: the psychologist Miller has shown that people can only keep some seven items at once in their working memory." - [Complexity and Information Overload in Society: why increasing efficiency leads to decreasing control, by Francis Heylighen](http://pcp.vub.ac.be/Papers/Info-overload.pdf)

-> "Whatever the type of action you are considering, the number of possibilities has in practice become endless.
-This makes it ever more difficult to make a motivated choice among the alternatives.
-We may call this the problem of opportunity overload." - [Complexity and Information Overload in Society: why increasing efficiency leads to decreasing control, by Francis Heylighen](http://pcp.vub.ac.be/Papers/Info-overload.pdf)

 > "Problems of scarcity are fundamentally addressed by economics, which is the study of how scarce resources can be allocated most efficiently.
 At the most basic level, “economy” means simply the careful management of resources, so that as little as possible is wasted.
 From this point of view, individuals should learn to optimally spend the limited amount of attention they have, by investing it only in the most worthwhile items." - [Tackling Complexity and Information Overload: intelligence amplification, attention economy and the global brain, by Francis Heylighen](http://pcp.vub.ac.be/Papers/Info-overload.pdf)